Shamima Begum: Citizenship

-In 2019 UK Home Secretary Sajid Javid announced that he had made an order depriving Begum of British citizenship.
-Under international law the UK government could not deprive her of British citizenship if such deprivation would leave her stateless.
+In 2019, UK Home Secretary Sajid Javid announced that he had made an order depriving Begum of British citizenship.
+Under international law, the UK government could not deprive her of British citizenship if such deprivation would leave her stateless.
 However, the UK government contended that Begum was a dual national, also holding citizenship of Bangladesh, and was not therefore made stateless by the decision.
 The Government of Bangladesh stated that Begum did not currently hold Bangladeshi citizenship and, without it, would not be allowed to enter Bangladesh.
+However, the British courts later accepted the argument that Begum was indeed a citizen of Bangladesh from birth (see below).

 Under British law, Begum had the right to appeal against the Home Office's decision to revoke her UK citizenship.
 Javid's decision was criticised by Begum's immediate family members, but her brother-in-law Muhammad Rahman urged the public to support the government decision.
 He said: "The information they have is to the best of their ability and the British people should support it."
 Begum said that she might consider applying for Dutch citizenship.

 In February 2019, her father Ahmed Ali said, "If she at least admitted she made a mistake then I would feel sorry for her and other people would feel sorry for her, but she does not accept her wrong."
 Begum reacted by stating that she regretted speaking to the media and said the UK is making an example out of her.

-Begum's lawyer claimed on 1 March that Begum and her son were moved from a Syrian refugee camp and relocated to another after threats against her were made.

-On 3 March, Yago Riedijk, her husband, a member of ISIL, was interviewed by the BBC in a Kurdish detention centre in Syria.
+On 3 March 2023, Yago Riedijk, her husband, a member of IS, was interviewed by the BBC in a Kurdish detention centre in Syria.
 He said that he wished to return to the Netherlands with Begum.
 The Dutch government stated that they were not going to repatriate him.

-On 8 March, it was reported that Syrian Democratic Forces had said that Begum's son Jarrah, whose imminent birth had apparently motivated her desire to return to the UK, had died in hospital the previous day.
-The cause of death was medically certified as pneumonia.
-Shadow Home Secretary Diane Abbott and human rights lawyer Clive Stafford Smith criticised the UK government's decision to block Begum's return to the UK.